azizulabedinazmi/pocket-calendar/README.md

 </div>

-## What is One Calendar?
+## What is Pocket Calendar?

-**One Calendar** is a privacy-first, weekly-focused, open-source calendar app, designed to help individuals and teams plan, focus, and stay in sync.
+**Pocket Calendar** is a privacy-first, weekly-focused, open-source calendar app, designed to help individuals and teams plan, focus, and stay in sync.

-> Without *One Calendar*, your schedule is scattered.
+> Without *Pocket Calendar*, your schedule is scattered.
 With it, your week feels intentional.

-## Why One Calendar?
+## Why Pocket Calendar?

 Most calendar tools are cluttered, over-engineered, or locked behind paywalls.
-One Calendar aims to be:
+Pocket Calendar aims to be:

 - 🧠 **AI Powered** – AI-first app that streamlines your scheduling.
 - 🕹 **Interactive & Smooth** – Drag, drop, right-click, and edit with ease.